CH LAB-Report (R4)

 The second indicator of kidney function is albumin excretion in 24 h urine.
 To simplify the determination procedure, the albumin/creatinine ratio in urine is used.

-Profile: CH LAB Observation Results: Renal Insufficiency Panel
+Profile: CH LAB-Report Observation Results: Renal Insufficiency Panel

 Example: Observation Results: Renal Insufficiency Panel